Moya/Moya/docs/Targets.md

         return "/users/\(name.URLEscapedString)"
     case .UserRepositories(let name):
         return "/users/\(name.URLEscapedString)/repos"
+    case .Branches(let repo, _)
+        return "/repos/\(repo.URLEscapedString)/branches"
     }
 }
 ```

+Notice that we're ignoring the second associated value of our `Branches` Target using the Swift `_` ignored-value symbol.
+That's because we don't need it to define the `Branches` path.
 Note: we're cheating here and using a `URLEscapedString` extension on String.
 A sample implementation is given at the end of this document.